WBJayasankaSamarakoon/WebDevelopmentTest/README.md

 🚀 Project Overview

-This project demonstrates my front-end and/or full-stack development skills, including responsive design, clean code structure, and component-based development.
+This project demonstrates my front-end development skills, including responsive design, clean code structure, and component-based development.
 It was built according to the assessment instructions provided.

 🔧 Technologies Used